KevinWJohnson/GIPHY_API/README.md

 # GIPHY_API
-Dynamic web page with gifs of animals
+##Dynamic Web Page with Gifs of Animals

 This web page takes gifs from the GIPHY API.
 The web page is based on the animal theme.